Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/009_EXP_GROKKING_AS_CONDENSATION/009_EXP_GROKKING_AS_CONDENSATION.md

 Grokking is a well-documented phenomenon where neural networks suddenly generalize long after training loss has converged:

-**Is grokking a phase transition analogous to Bose-Einstein condensation — a sudden collapse from memorized details to generalized structure?**
+**Is grokking a phase transition analogous to Bose-Einstein condensation, a sudden collapse from memorized details to generalized structure?**

 ### 1.2 Why This Matters